TheMannu/Devops-Tools-Installation-Configurations/EBS.md

 Making EBS as Root Volume

+Trick to decrese the EBS volume
+- attache a new volume with smaller size
+- copy the data from larger volume to smaller volume

 Resize the Root EBS Volumes and file system
 - select the root volume to resize